fabrylab/Deformation_Cytometer/README.md

 ## Usage

-To record for the experiment, use the script:
+To record image data, use the script:

   `recording.py`